 Sometimes Myopia is referred to as “nearsightedness”, because objects at near distances are easier to see relative to objects at far distances.
 This disorder generally develops in childhood and increases through adulthood, if nothing is done.
 There are people that will experience adult onset myopia and it is common in adults who change their viewing habits.
 Examples include starting law or medical school, taking a job that requires looking at a screen for extended periods of time or even being on a submarine.
 Some common signs and symptoms of Myopia in children are squinting, getting close to objects (such as the TV), holding objects closer than expected, eye fatigue, and eye rubbing.

 2.3 billion people have myopia currently, and if nothing is done about it, that number is expected to reach 5 billion by 2050.
 (According to researchers at the Brien Holden Vision Institute.)

 The number we are most impressed by?
 One.
 The one child that we are in front of.

 Our concern with myopia is not just the number in the glasses prescription.
-Our concern is the increased lifetime prevalence of eye disease that occurs with every higher level of myopia.
+Our concern is the increased lifetime prevalence of serious eye conditions that occurs with every higher level of myopia.